mapbender/mapbender-documentation/en/elements/misc/link.rst

 Link to a Webpage
 -----------------

-First, you have to select the link element by clicking on the ``+`` - symbol in the Toolbar section in the Layouts tab.
+First, you have to select the link element by clicking on |mapbender-button-add| in the Toolbar section in the Layouts tab.

 .. image:: ../../../figures/de/add_toolbar.png
      :scale: 80